 - $300 per year (plus a team T shirt if desired -approx $55) is charged to the student school account until advised otherwise.
 (A school PE shirt with jeans is perfectly acceptable for uniform which is generally only worn at major competitions and displays).
 This fee covers the maintenance and replacement of equipment and the registration of all the schools teams in the global VEX competition and the entry fee to the NZ National Competition.
 All teams will be registered in the global VEX competition at the beginning of the year as this is important in determining the number of qualification slots New Zealand has to the VEX Word Championships at the end of the year.

 - Students will be refunded in full if they withdraw from K Force within the first month.

-- Students will receive half refunds if they terminate K Force prior to the end of Term 3.
+- Students will receive half refunds if they terminate K Force prior to the beginning of Term 3.

-- For students pursuing project work or competitions other than the VEX Robotics competition the subscription will be negotiated.
+- For students pursuing project work or competitions other than the VEX Robotics competition the subscription can be negotiated.

 K Force is a largely a self-funding activity run by volunteers and is always seeking sponsorship, helpers and fundraising opportunities.
 If you would like to help at all we would obviously be very interested.